 How to Apply

-Once you have completed the online application form, you will receive a list of the additional documents that you will have to send to the Registrar’s Office, together with a print-out of your completed application form.
+Once you have completed the online application form, you will receive a list of additional documents that you will have to send to the Enrolment Office, along with a print-out of your completed application form.

-To qualify for the Master in Consumer Affairs, applicants must hold a Bachelor´s degree – requiring at least 6 semesters of study of at least 180 ECTS – in Management, Business Administration, Economics, Sociology, or an equivalent subject, or applicants need to have earned at least 30 credits in socio-economic courses in their prior degree.
-You may only apply for the MCA program if you have completed the Bachelor’s program at the time of your application.
+To qualify for the Master in Consumer Affairs, applicants must hold a Bachelor´s degree, requiring at least 6 semesters of study worth at least 140 ECTS, in Management, Business Administration, Economics, Sociology, or an equivalent subject and applicants need to have obtained at least 12 ECTS in empirical research methods in their prior degree.